Attention:

 What should the medical exam for health workers include?

 We all know that there are hundreds of different medical exam types, everything from basic vital sign tests to more complex lab work.
 So, what types of tests do your employees need in California?
+The initial pre-employment medical exam should include the following:

 The medical exam should have full details that indicate the employee is sufficiently free of disease to perform their assigned duties and that they don’t have any health conditions that would create a hazard for themselves, fellow employees or patients.
+Any subsequent annual exams should include those same tests.
+There are other pre-employment medical tests that you could implement into your hospital or clinic’s policy, but they are not required by California law.
+However, the following tests will create a safer environment for your patients and staff alike.

 When should your health workers get a medical exam in California?